Is the Aarke Purifier worth it?

 Aarke Purifier vs. the alternatives

-How the Aarke Purifier stacks up against other Kitchen options on price, expert consensus, and our proprietary SHE Score.
+How the Aarke Purifier stacks up against other Kitchen options on price, expert consensus, and ecosystem support.

 What Experts Agree On